 Carer's Support Grant

-In June of each year (usually on the first Thursday of the month), the DEASP pays the grant automatically to carers getting Carer's Allowance, Carer's Benefit, or Domiciliary Care Allowance from the Department.
-Only one Carer's Support Grant can be paid for each person getting care.
+In June of each year (usually on the first Thursday of the month), the DSP pays the grant automatically to carers getting Carer's Allowance, Carer's Benefit, or Domiciliary Care Allowance.
+Only one Carer’s Support Grant can be paid for each person getting care.

-The grant is paid automatically to people getting Carer's Allowance (whether full-rate or half-rate), Carer's Benefit or Domiciliary Care Allowance.
+The grant is paid automatically to people getting Carer’s Allowance (both full rate and half-rate), Carer’s Benefit or Domiciliary Care Allowance.
+If you are not getting one of these payments, you can still qualify for the Carer’s Support Grant.

 - Aged 16 or over